-Consistently listed as one of the top places to live and visit in America, Bellingham and Whatcom County are experiencing rapid population growth.
-In addition to the native Coast Salish Peoples who have inhabited the area for thousands of years and the Dutch and other Northern European settlers of the past 150 years, cultural diversity is increasing in our community.
-For example, the area’s Hispanic and Sikh populations have significantly increased over the past few years.
-This growth has not only stimulated our local economy but also resulted in a greater awareness of cultural and ethnic diversity in the northwest corner of Washington State.
+Consistently listed as one of the top places to live and visit in America, Bellingham, Washington and Whatcom County are experiencing rapid population growth and our cultural diversity is quickly increasing in Whatcom County.
+This growth has not only stimulated our local economy but also resulted in a greater awareness and appreciation of cultural and ethnic diversity in the northwest corner of Washington State.

-The Second Annual Whatcom Cultural Arts Festival, June 28 and 29, 2019 in Bellingham’s Historic Fairhaven District, showcases the variety and abundance of diverse art, culture and heritage that’s located right here in beautiful Whatcom County.
+The Third Annual Whatcom Cultural Arts Festival, will move from June to February 28 and 29, 2020 this year.
+Located in Bellingham’s Historic Fairhaven District and the Bellingham Cruise Terminal, the festival showcases the variety and abundance of diverse art, culture and heritage that’s located right here in beautiful Whatcom County.

 Celebrating and Honoring Diversity